Terms of Service

 Either party may be considered in material breach if they: (a) fail to make payment per Section 2.2 and do not cure within 10 business days of written notice; (b) violate confidentiality or IP obligations under Sections 3.3 and 3.4; (c) fail to deliver agreed scope and do not cure within 15 business days of written notice; or (d) engage in conduct that materially undermines the other party's ability to perform.

-Upon a material breach, the non-breaching party may: suspend performance immediately upon written notice, terminate the engagement with 5 business days' written notice, and pursue remedies available under these Terms and applicable law.
+On a material breach, the non-breaching party may suspend performance immediately on written notice, terminate the engagement with 5 business days' written notice, and pursue remedies available under these Terms and applicable law.
 The non-breaching party is not required to continue performance during a cure period if doing so would cause material harm.

 5.3 Dispute Resolution Process